 To get more data about your errors and crashes from your mobile apps, see the following topics in the Splunk MINT SDK Developer Guides:

-This documentation applies to the following versions of Splunk MINT™ Management Console: 1.0
+This documentation applies to the following versions of Splunk MINT™ Management Console (Legacy): 1.0